 "Would make my life a whole lot easier if I weren't."

 "That's bull and you know it," said Sirius sternly.
 "You think I don't know you?"

-"What's so hard to believe that I don't know how to accept things and move on?"
+"Why's it so hard to believe that I don't know how to accept things and move on?"

 Sirius raised an eyebrow.
 "And that is?"